 Okay, let’s move on to the second most popular thing to do here while backpacking Koh Phi Phi, visiting Maya Bay.
 This place was made famous by the film The Beach, starring Leonardo DiCaprio.
 Though throughout the years the number of travelers it attracted was not sustainable.

 Litter was left everywhere, the reefs were destroyed and the precious ecosystems were disrupted.
 As a result, the Thai government made the move to close it from June to September 2018.
 Luckily this has now reopened again and you can easily book a trip there.

 Unfortunately, the only access to Viking Cave is via boat.
 Though if you have booked a day trip it is likely you will drive past here.

 This impressive cave is located on the northeastern side of the island.
 It is naturally formed on the side of an impressive limestone cliff.
 Though unfortunately, you are not able to enter the cave.
 The majority of the time there are people living inside.
 I was told that they farm birds for the nests.
 Birds nest soup is a popular dish here in Thailand and are a delicacy.
 Much out of the price range of backpackers.

 Now you cannot go to Koh Phi Phi and not at least just check out the party scene here.
 I mean travelers literally come from all over the world to visit!
 So why not?

 You can find tables set up in the main town full of buckets, each containing different ingredients depending on your liquor preference.
 They are also cheap, but be aware they are potent.

-What better activity to do when you’re in tropical paradise than snorkeling!
+What better activity to do when you’re in a tropical paradise than snorkeling?
 Koh Phi Phi is teeming with an assortment of underwater life.
 There will be so many fish to see and the waters are warm like a bath.
 That’s one of my favorite things about Southeast Asia.

 If you don’t have snorkeling gear don’t worry.
 Heaps of places around town will rent it out.
 Just make sure you bring plenty of water and sunscreen with you.